-- (23) 'deposit facility' means a standing facility offered by the Eurosystem which counterparties may use to make overnight deposits at the Eurosystem through the Bank, which are remunerated at a prespecified interest rate; - (24) 'deposit facility rate' means the interest rate applied to the deposit facility; - (25) 'direct link' means an arrangement between two SSSs operated by CSDs, whereby one CSD becomes a direct participant in the SSS operated by the other CSD by opening a securities account, in order to allow the transfer of securities through a book-entry process; - (26) 'domestic use' means the submission, as collateral, by a counterparty of: - (a) marketable assets issued and held in Ireland; - (b) credit claims where the credit claim agreement is governed by the laws of Ireland; - (c) RMBDs (including MBPNs) issued by entities established in Ireland; and - (d) non-marketable debt instruments backed by eligible credit claims issued and held in Ireland; - (27) 'earmarking system' means a system for NCBs' collateral management whereby liquidity is provided against specified, identifiable assets earmarked as collateral for specified Eurosystem credit operations.
-The substitution of these assets with other specific eligible assets may be permitted by the home NCB provided that they are earmarked as collateral and are adequate for the specific operation; - (28) 'ECONS credit' means credit provided within contingency processing as referred to in paragraph 6 of Appendix IV to Annex II to Guideline ECB/2012/27; - (29) 'EEA legislative covered bond' means a covered bond which is issued in accordance with the requirements under Article 52(4) of Directive 2009/65/EC of the European Parliament and of the Council; - (30) 'eligible assets' means assets that fulfil the criteria laid down in Part Four and are accordingly eligible as collateral for Eurosystem credit operations; - (31) 'eligible link' means a direct or relayed link that the Eurosystem has assessed as compliant with the eligibility criteria laid down in Annex VIa for use in Eurosystem credit operations and is published on the Eurosystem list of eligible links on the ECB's website.
-An eligible relayed link is composed of underlying eligible direct links; - (32) 'eligible SSS' means an SSS operated by a CSD that the Eurosystem has assessed as compliant with the eligibility criteria laid down in Annex VIa for use in Eurosystem credit operations and is published on the Eurosystem list of eligible SSSs on the ECB's website;
+- (25)'direct link' means an arrangement between two SSSs operated by CSDs, whereby one CSD becomes a direct participant in the SSS operated by the other CSD by opening a securities account, in order to allow the transfer of securities through a book-entry process; - (26)'domestic use' means the submission, as collateral, by a counterparty of: - (a) marketable assets issued and held in Ireland; - (b) credit claims where the credit claim agreement is governed by the laws of Ireland; - (c) RMBDs (including MBPNs) issued by entities established in Ireland; and - (d) non-marketable debt instruments backed by eligible credit claims issued and held in Ireland; - (27)'earmarking system' means a system for NCBs' collateral management whereby liquidity is provided against specified, identifiable assets earmarked as collateral for specified Eurosystem credit operations.
+The substitution of these assets with other specific eligible assets may be permitted by the home NCB provided that they are earmarked as collateral and are adequate for the specific operation; - (28)'ECONS credit' means credit provided within contingency processing as referred to in point 2.3 and point 3.2 of Appendix IV to Annex I to Guideline (EU) 2022/912 of the European Central Bank (ECB/2022/8); - (29)'EEA legislative covered bond' means a covered bond which is issued in accordance with the requirements under Article 52(4) of Directive 2009/65/EC of the European Parliament and of the Council12; - (30)'eligible assets' means assets that fulfil the criteria laid down in Part Four and are accordingly eligible as collateral for Eurosystem credit operations; - (31)'eligible link' means a direct or relayed link that the Eurosystem has assessed as compliant with the eligibility criteria laid down in Annex VIa for use in Eurosystem credit operations and is published on the Eurosystem list of eligible links on the ECB's website.
+An eligible relayed link is composed of underlying eligible direct links; - 'eligible SSS' means an SSS operated by a CSD that the Eurosystem has assessed as compliant with the (32)eligibility criteria laid down in Annex VIa for use in Eurosystem credit operations and is published on the Eurosystem list of eligible SSSs on the ECB's website; - (33)'end-of-day' means the time of the business day following closure of TARGET-Ireland at which the payments processed in TARGET-Ireland are finalised for the day; - (34)'ESMA reporting activation date' means the first day on which both (a) a securitisation repository has been registered by the European Securities and Markets Authority (ESMA) and therefore becomes an

-&lt;sup>12 Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulation and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (OJ L 302, 17.11.2009, p.
+12 Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulation and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (OJ L 302, 17.11.2009, p.
 32).